-Short Story Competition
+Short Story Competition 2015

-We’re thrilled to announce details of our annual crime writing short story competition.
+Each year we’re thrilled to announce details of our annual crime writing short story competition.
 In it’s fourth year, the competition offers new and aspiring writers an opportunity to explore the darker sides of life for an opportunity to win a weekend pass to the Bloody Scotland Festival and £1,000, one of the largest prizes available in a short story competition of this kind.

 As well as being a key feature of the Bloody Scotland, Scotland’s International Crime Writing Festival, the Bloody Scotland Short Story Competition is a fantastic opportunity for emerging writers with past shortlistees and winners of the award going on to acquire literary agents and publish novels.